Public shaming, in this era of rapid judgment and ensuing internet outrage, is nothing new. But the pandemic has made it a popular pastime.

 We may feel like we’re missing out: The impulse to shame someone else might also be driven by FOMO, or the fear of missing out, Tangney said.

-Perhaps you've been diligently wearing a mask on the rare occasions you leave the house, and you haven't been socializing with others.
-Then you see the images circulating on the internet of runners and cyclists not wearing masks
+Perhaps you’ve been diligently wearing a mask on the rare occasions you leave the house, and you haven’t been socializing with others.
+Then you see the images circulating on the internet of runners and cyclists not wearing masks, of people hanging out at crowded pool parties or of beachgoers enjoying a sunny weekend.

 “We get this image of half a country having a party that most of us are not doing,” Tangney said.
 “It’s natural to become angry and also be afraid and to want to shame people, because we believe if we shame them, they’ll stop doing this bad thing.
 But unfortunately that doesn’t seem to be the case.”